Case systems overview

 - Configure and manage custom statuses for workflows.

-- Navigate between cases with ease using different views and a customizable table.
+- Navigate between cases with ease using list and board views.

 - Collaborate with other members on cases using notes.